Kivy - Open source Python library for rapid development of applications

 On IRC, he's kovak.

-He is a graduate student in physics, with a little time to make fun graphical interfaces.
+He is a postdoc in physics, with a little time to make fun graphical interfaces.
 He lives in the UK.

 On IRC, he's inclement.